boardsource/docs/guides/diodes.md

 ![diode finished](https://user-images.githubusercontent.com/736191/54487438-79cb9900-48d9-11e9-9280-dc72a2087307.jpg)

 Good job you did a smd diode, there is nothing to be afraid of they are quite easy and very fast.

 -Tip: Do it in batches and solder one pad of every diode first then, place them all, then do the other side.

 --Pro tip: If you get your diodes on a tape you can peal back 1cm of the tape and flip it over, hold it down and peal the rest off.
-Then lift up your tape and all your diodes are on the desk facing the same way, do this correctly oriented to your pcb and you can solder all the diodes in no time,(using this method I do 60 diodes in under 4 min)
+Then lift up your tape and all your diodes are on the desk facing the same way, do this correctly oriented to your pcb and you can solder all the diodes in no time.

 ### Through hole